 As good eco-citizens, we are constantly trying to figure out what we can do to reduce our energy consumption.
-Simple actions can go a long way in saving energy, such as turning off the lights when we leave a room, but there are several other simple tasks that you can perform around the house to reduce your energy consumption even more.
+Simple actions can go a long way in saving energy, such as turning off the lights when we leave a room, but there are several other easy changes you can make around the house to reduce your energy consumption even more.

-Well, fear not fellow energy reducers!
-Here we have listed some simple tricks to reduce your home’s power consumption.
+Well, fear not, fellow energy-reducers!
+Here we have listed some easy tricks to reduce your home’s power consumption.

 Heating and Cooling System

 There’s nothing too hot or too cool about these tips.
 They’re just right.

 - Try to change or clean your furnace filter at least once a month.
 Dust and dirt can clog integral parts when the filter hasn’t been changed in a while, forcing the furnace to work harder and harder until it eventually breaks down.
 This extra hard work is a huge waste of energy!

 - If you’ve got Air Conditioning in your home, setting the fan on the Central AC to ‘On’ instead of ‘Auto’ will make the air circulate continuously, which will help to keep the house temperature even.

 - Keep your garage door closed whenever possible to prevent hot air from escaping in the winter.

 Opportunities for energy savings are overflowing in the bathroom!

 - Try to take showers instead of baths.
 They use less water which – you guessed it – saves energy!